multirobotplayground/Jazzy-Multi-Robot-Sandbox/docs/working_environment.md

 ## [Next Steps](#next-steps)

   Now your environment should be ready to run the simulations from this repository and also to help you starting your journey.
+[Click here](usage.md) for the next steps.